kooparse/zalgebra/README.md

 Methods | Description
 ------------ | -------------
-new | Construct a vector from 2-4 given components zeros | A vector with all components equals to zero length | Return the magnitude of the current vector norm | Construct a new normalized vector based on the given one is_eq | Return `true` if two vectors are equals
+new | Construct a vector from 2-4 given components zero | A vector with all components equals to zero up | A vector with `y` component to one (only for vec2 and vec3) get_angle | Return angle in degrees between two vectors (only for vec2 and vec3) length | Return the magnitude of the current vector norm | Construct a new normalized vector based on the given one is_eq | Return `true` if two vectors are equals